 Policy that Strengthens Social Enterprise

-REDF’s policy work is driven by two key objectives:
+REDF’s policy and systems change work is driven by two key objectives:

-2. Promote Employee Economic Stability: Increasing access to financial stability and sustainability with tools and incentives for adults and transition age youth (18-24) re-entering or entering the world of work who have been homelessness, convicted of a crime, and/or struggling with mental health and/or addiction challenges.
+2. Promoting Employee Economic Stability: Increasing access to financial stability and sustainability with tools and incentives for adults and transition age youth (18-24) re-entering or entering the world of work who have been homeless, convicted of a crime, and/or struggling with mental health and/or addiction challenges.

-California: In 2016, REDF sponsored SB 1219 Employment Social Enterprise (Senator Loni Hancock –D-09) which grants an employment social enterprise the preference and status to secure state business and procurement contracts.
-Additionally, SB 1219 will establish a state-level certification for employment social enterprises that can be recognized by a local jurisdiction or special district for local procurement preferences.
-Status as of 7/5/2016 – Passed California State Senate; Passed Assembly Committee on Jobs, Economic Development & the Economy (JEDE); Pending Appropriations Committee hearing.
-SB 1219 received support from Alliance for Boys and Men of Color, California Local Conservations Corps, California Black Chamber of Commerce, Los Angeles Area Chamber of Commerce, Legal Services for Prisoners with Children, and a long list of employment focused social enterprises.
+California Procurement and Contract Act (2016): REDF sponsored SB 1219 Employment Social Enterprise (Senator Loni Hancock –D-09) which would have granted an employment social enterprise the preference and status to secure state business and procurement contracts.
+Additionally, SB 1219 would have established a state-level certification for employment social enterprises that can be recognized by a local jurisdiction or special district for local procurement preferences.
+After having passed both legislative houses, SB1219 was vetoed by Governor Brown citing administrative challenges with the information systems platform.
+SB 1219 received support from a variety of leading organizations dedicated to economic justice, including the Alliance for Boys and Men of Color, California Local Conservations Corps, California Black Chamber of Commerce, Los Angeles Area Chamber of Commerce, Legal Services for Prisoners with Children, and a long list of employment-focused social enterprises.